Last updated: October 27, 2022

 Tabbigai Gap

-It’s hard to imagine when looking at the cliffs of Tabbigai Gap, but this is where a small community of people actually lived between the 1920s and 1960s.
+It’s hard to believe when you see the cliffs today, but this area was once home to a small community between the 1920s and 1960s.

-Some of these homes were quite sophisticated, with bedrooms, kitchens, water tanks, and even showers and toilets.
-The houses were connected, and accessible via footpaths and steps cut into rocks.
+Some of these homes were surprisingly well-equipped, featuring bedrooms, kitchens, water tanks, and even showers and toilets.
+Footpaths and steps carved into the rocks connected the houses, creating a unique clifftop neighbourhood.

-As you continue the trail, you will see the first glimpses of the Cape Baily Lighthouse standing on top of the hill.
+As you continue along the trail, you’ll catch your first glimpses of the Cape Baily Lighthouse perched atop the hill.

-And that marks the end of the Cape Baily Track!
-If you feel like more hiking, the trail actually continues around the peninsula all the way to Cronulla.
+This marks the end of the Cape Baily Track, but if you’re keen to keep exploring, the coastal trail continues around the peninsula all the way to Cronulla.